geoserver/geoserver/doc/en/user/source/community/remote-wps/install_xmpp.rst

 .. note:: Be sure the ``openfire`` database and user have been correctly created on PostgreSQL and the passwords provided (see above for instructions).

-If there are no connection issues, choose ``Default`` value on the users’ profile settings section.
+If there are no connection issues, choose ``Default`` value on the users profile settings section.

   .. figure:: images/openfire005.jpg
     :align: center